emanuel-epifani/emanuel-epifani/README.md

 <br/>

-## In shorts, a Biologist with a passion for Code
+## In short, a Biologist with a passion for Code
-- 👨‍💻 I’m software developer at IOMA, in Turin 🏢
+- 👨‍💻 I’m a software developer at IOMA, in Turin 🏢

+- ⌨️ Mainly code in Flutter & Nestjs, sometimes in Angular 💻

-- ⌨️ I’m currently learning Kubernetes and devops world's 🌐
+- ☁️ Sometimes I play with Docker and Kubernetes 🌐

 - 🌱 In my (little) free time I like to play basketball 🏀